 Karimnagar: Young Scientist Awards presented to children

-The representatives of the Barosa Voluntary Social Service organisation in association with Impala Junior College presented Barosa Young Scientist Awards-2020 to winners at a programme organised on the occasion of National Science Day, which is celebrated every year to mark the day the invention of Raman Effect by the Indian Scientist Sir CV Raman, here on Sunday
+Karimnagar: The representatives of the Barosa Voluntary Social Service organisation in association with Impala Junior College presented Barosa Young Sc...

 Karimnagar: The representatives of the Barosa Voluntary Social Service organisation in association with Impala Junior College presented Barosa Young Scientist Awards-2020 to winners at a programme organised on the occasion of National Science Day, which is celebrated every year to mark the day the invention of Raman Effect by the Indian Scientist Sir CV Raman, here on Sunday.